Kirandeepkaur001/Kirandeepkaur001.github.io/linux/day4.md

   | **Beep Sound**        | POST error codes (e.g., via speaker/copper coil).      |
   | **Cooling System**    | Fans or heat sinks to prevent overheating.             |
   | **Configuration**     | System specs: RAM, CPU speed, storage, brand, etc.     |

+# Registers

+Registers are tiny, super-fast storage locations inside the CPU.
+They hold data and instructions that the CPU is currently working on.
+Registers are the fastest type of memory because they are directly part of the processor.

+* Very small storage inside the CPU
+* Store data the CPU needs immediately
+* Faster than cache and RAM
+* Used to perform calculations and operations quickly